zendesk/ruby-kafka/README.md

 ### Topic management

-Beside the main functionalities, ruby-kafka supports some interfaces to support topic management.
-The list of topic configurations could be found at [Kafka documentation](https://kafka.apache.org/documentation/#topicconfigs)
+In addition to producing and consuming messages, ruby-kafka supports managing Kafka topics and their configurations.
+See [the Kafka documentation](https://kafka.apache.org/documentation/#topicconfigs) for a full list of topic configuration keys.

 #### List all topics